The Vegan Branding Revolution

 This is where many vegan brands have an advantage.
 The very fact of their “vegan-ness” suggests (be it genuine or not) a certain level of authenticity.
 Because they’ve committed to selling products which, really, only people with a personal interest in a vegan lifestyle would care to produce (note here that we’re talking about vegan brands, and not just brands that sell one or two vegan products).
 They follow a sort of practise-what-you-preach model.

-The design of these products perfectly encapsulates the handmade, friendly aesthetic.
+The design of these sort of products perfectly encapsulates the handmade, friendly aesthetic.
 It all looks hand drawn, giving the impression that it was designed in-house, possibly by the same person (or people) who made the oils.
 In other words, it’s easy to imagine, looking at those bottles, a company staffed by a handful of people.

 There are many characteristics associated with “local” products.
 Grassroots, personal, passionate, friendly.
 Many vegan brands embody one or all of these characteristics, and likely it’s because many vegan brands are local.